Japan: Akita International University

 To get started on your Spring 2026 study abroad journey to Akita International University, schedule a meeting with an advisor using the link below.

-Interested in studying abroad in Summer of 2026 or later?
+Interested in studying abroad in Fall of 2026 or later?
 Please fill out the waitlist form below and the study abroad center will notify you when applications for future terms open.
 If you are still deciding where or when you want to go abroad, you can also schedule an informational meeting with our office to learn more about the programs we offer and find one that works best for you!

 Study Abroad Waitlist Schedule Info Meeting